Turfjs/turf/CONTRIBUTING.md

 ### Local Setup

 Once you've cloned a Turf repository, and have a terminal open, with the master branch checked out.
 Run the following:
-- `corepack enable pnpm` - enable pnpm as a package manager.
+- `corepack enable pnpm`
+  - enable pnpm as a package manager.
 Requires Node 16+.
-Alternatively just npm install globally `npm install -g pnpm`.
+Alternatively just `npm install -g pnpm`.
 - `pnpm install`
+  - install all dependencies
 - `npm test`
+  - run all tests and linters

 You're now ready to contribute.